dkavran/PhD/README.md

 ![The workflow of the proposed method consisting of four main steps](images/general_workflow_proposed_method.png?raw=true "The workflow of the proposed method consisting of four main steps")

-The following is the algorithm for subgraph sampling used in the proposed method:
+The following is the algorithm for subgraph sampling used in the proposed method (3rd step of the workflow shown in the image above):

 ![Algorithm for subgraph sampling](images/subgraph_sampling_algorithm.png?raw=true "Algorithm for subgraph sampling")

 ### Results

-A comparison of the proposed semantic segmentation method was conducted against several state-of-the-art approaches:
+A comparison of the proposed semantic segmentation method was conducted against several state-of-the-art remote sensing foundation models:
 - [**GASSL**](https://github.com/sustainlab-group/geography-aware-ssl)
 - [**SeCo**](https://github.com/ServiceNow/seasonal-contrast)
 - [**SatMAE**](https://github.com/sustainlab-group/SatMAE)
 - [**TOV**](https://github.com/GeoX-Lab/G-RSIM/tree/main/TOV_v1)

-Results of the comparison are presented in the image below.
+Visualizations of the results obtained using the proposed method and comparable state-of-the-art remote sensing foundation models are presented in the image below.

 ![Results](images/vizualization_results_proposed_method_vs_state_of_the_art.png?raw=true "Results")